 "Chronic absence is an important public health issue in our community," said Ruth Williams-Brinkley, president of Kaiser Foundation Health Plan and Hospitals of the Northwest.
 "Children who are chronically absent are more likely to drop out of school, and we know that the number of years a person attends school is a leading predictor of long-term health.
 For children in our community, long-term health is the foundation for a happy and healthy life."

 A report released in September 2017 by Johns Hopkins University and Attendance Works, using data from the U.S. Department of Education, shows that Washington and Oregon share the designation of states with among the highest chronic absence rates in the country.
-Chronic absence is generally defined as missing 10 percent of the school year.
-In Oregon, 21 percent of schools have extreme levels (meaning 30 percent or more of their students are chronically absent), compared with the national average of 8 percent.
-In Washington, 28 percent have extreme levels.
+Chronic absence is generally defined as missing 10% of the school year.
+In Oregon, 21% of schools have extreme levels (meaning 30% or more of their students are chronically absent), compared with the national average of 8%.
+In Washington, 28% have extreme levels.

-According to Attendance Works, children living in poverty are two and three times more likely to be chronically absent, and students from communities of color and students with disabilities are disproportionately affected.
+According to Attendance Works, children living in poverty are 2 and 3 times more likely to be chronically absent, and students from communities of color and students with disabilities are disproportionately affected.

 "Chronic absenteeism isn't about 'skipping school' or the occasional sick day," said Colt Gill, deputy superintendent of public instruction for the state of Oregon.
 "There are many root causes, like physical and behavioral health issues, institutional inequities and housing and food insecurity.
 This initiative helps move the dialogue from counting days kids are absent, to understanding why and devising equitable solutions to help."

-The grant recipients, five nonprofit organizations and two education service districts, will each receive $150,000 over a three-year period.
+The grant recipients, five nonprofit organizations and two education service districts, will each receive $150,000 over a 3-year period.
 They include: